-The university maintains communication with graduates by way of National News, a quarterly print newsletter; The Maverick Way Bulletin, sent weekly by email; through social media; and through NAU Connect (https://nauconnect.com), a free online networking platform that connects alumni with one another and the university.
-The NAU Alumni office seeks regular input from recent graduates, obtained through biennial surveys, which helps the university evaluate its programs and personnel.
-NAU annually recognizes distinguished alumni service in terms of community involvement and/or professional accomplishment at several of the campuses, a tradition that has recently been expanded to include other NAU sites and graduations.
+The university maintains communication with graduates by way of National News, a quarterly print newsletter; The Maverick Way Bulletin, sent weekly by email; through social media; and through NAU Connect (nauconnect.com), a free online networking platform that connects alumni with one another and the university.
+The NAU Alumni office seeks regular input from recent graduates, obtained through biennial surveys, which helps the university evaluate its programs and personnel as well as other periodic program, initiative and needs assessment surveys.